Skip to main content

 Growth Hormone Peptides and Cardiac Remodeling

 Growth hormone (GH) and its downstream mediator, insulin-like growth factor 1 (IGF-1), play roles in maintaining cardiac muscle mass, contractility, and vascular health.
-As individuals age, natural GH production declines, which can contribute to changes in and potentially affect cardiovascular function.
+As individuals age, natural GH production declines, which can contribute to changes in body composition and potentially affect cardiovascular function.
 Growth hormone peptide therapy aims to stimulate the body’s own GH production, offering a more physiological approach than direct GH administration.

 Key peptides utilized in these protocols include Sermorelin, Ipamorelin, and CJC-1295.
 These compounds act on the pituitary gland to stimulate the pulsatile release of growth hormone.
 Clinical applications include improvements in body composition (reduced fat mass, increased lean muscle), enhanced sleep quality, and potential benefits for cardiac function, such as improved ventricular performance and lipid profiles.